Come to Chicago and shatter your brain by writing a compiler for a new programming language!

 There are 8 project milestones:

 Writing a compiler in only 5 days?
 Is it even possible?
 To be sure, compilers is often regarded as one of the most difficult CS courses that one can take.
-If you take it at a University, you'll probably get a professor who will take you through the infamous Dragon Book, spend a lot of time doing mathematical proofs (e.g., deriving the LALR(1) parsing algorithm), and make the focus of the course on preparing graduate students for future research in programming languages.
+If you take it at a University, you'll probably get a professor who will drag you through the infamous Dragon Book, spend a lot of time doing mathematical proofs (e.g., deriving the LALR(1) parsing algorithm), and make the focus of the course on preparing graduate students for future research in programming languages.
 I have taught that class.
 This is NOT that class.

 Instead, this is a compilers course aimed at practioners.
 As such, the main focus is on coding and software development.
 Yes, you will learn about some important core compiler concepts such as regular expressions, context free grammars, type systems, and programming language semantics.
 However, instead of doing mathematical proofs involving parsing theory, we'll focus on how you would actually go about implementing a parser and doing things such as writing unit tests for it.

 This class is led by David Beazley.
 Although most known for his work in the Python community, Dave was formerly a tenure-track assistant professor in the Department of Computer Science at the University of Chicago where he taught a Compilers course along with a variety of other topics in systems and programming languages.
 Dave is also the creator of the PLY and SLY parsing tools for Python.
 He recently gave a PyCon talk about these tools.
+In a past decade, he also created Swig, a C/C++ compiler for building scripting language extension modules.